 One animal uniquely adapted to life in the desert is the kangaroo rat.
 This rat lives its entire life consuming nothing but plant matter.
 Its body produces water by metabolizing the food it eats.
 However, even the kangaroo rat is prone to spending the hottest daylight hours sleeping in a cool underground burrow and may even plug the opening with dirt or debris for insulation.

 Larger mammals, like mule deer and mountain lions, must cover more territory in order to find food and water, and sometimes migrate to nearby mountains during summer.
 In Utah, around 80 percent of a mountain lion’s diet consists of mule deer, so these animals are never far apart.
 However, unlike mule deer, mountain lion sightings are very rare.

 Desert bighorn sheep live year-round in Canyonlands.
 These animals roam the talus slopes and side canyons along the rivers, foraging on plants and negotiating the steep, rocky terrain with the greatest of ease.
 Once in danger of becoming extinct, the desert bighorn are now making a tentative comeback that has been fueled by the healthy herds in Canyonlands.

 An interesting fall visitor to Canyonlands is the black bear.
-An unusual sight in the red rock canyons, black bears follow river and stream corridors, like Salt Creek Canyon in the Needles District, that flow from nearby mountains.
-These visits generally occur in late August and September when prickly pear cacti and hackberry trees bear their fruit.
+An unusual sight in the red rock canyons, black bears follow river and stream corridors, like Salt Creek Canyon in The Needles, that flow from nearby mountains.
+These visits generally occur in late August and September when prickly pear cactus and hackberry trees bear their fruit.
 The bears return to the mountains before winter.